-Excise Tax on High-Cost Employer Health Plans (aka Cadillac Tax) - Effective January 1, 2018: There is considerable uncertainty about how the tax would be applied, and considerable latitude in grouping of participants for tax purposes.
-We have estimated that there would be no Cadillac tax applicable.
+Excise Tax on High-Cost Employer Health Plans (aka Cadillac Tax) - Effective January 1,

-Other: We have not identified any other specific provision of health care reform that would be expected to have a significant impact on the measured obligation.
+2018: There is considerable uncertainty about how the tax would be applied, and considerable expected to have a significant impact on the measured obligation.
 As additional guidance on the legislation is issued, we will continue to monitor any potential impacts.